Tail-Database/tail-database-terraform/README.md

 Cloudflare is used to provide global object storage and caching without being tied to a single cloud provider.

+### KV

+Each environment (e.g. testnet/mainnet) gets a KV namespace for caching responses without needing to go to R2 for every request.

 ### R2

-R2 buckets are created for each environment (e.g. testnet/mainnet).
+R2 buckets are created for each environment.
 The buckets store all asset token data that is displayed on the website.
 There are also buckets for storing the UI code.

 ### Workers